What causes the contamination of groundwater? All About Groundwater

 Atmospheric Contaminants

-Groundwater, for a fact, is part of the hydrologic cycle.
-Therefore, contaminants present in the said process have the potential to transport into our groundwater supplies.
+Groundwater is part of the hydrologic cycle.
+Therefore, contaminants present in the said process have the potential to be transported into our groundwater supplies.
 The contaminants may come from the atmosphere or various bodies of surface water.

 THE DIFFERENT GROUNDWATER TREATMENT METHODS

-There are different treatment methods and options in terms of treating groundwater pollution.
-Some of these methods use modern technologies to approach the problem, while other methods stick to the traditional ways of water treatment.
+There are different treatment methods and options for treating groundwater pollution.
+Some approach the problem using modern technologies, while others use traditional methods.

-If you're seeking a specific answer as to which treatment to get, you'd be surprised to know that there is no such thing as a "better" option than the rest.
-This is because each site should approach treatment procedures and methodologies differently, depending on the level of groundwater contamination present or the gravity of groundwater pollution being experienced.
+If you're seeking a specific answer about which treatment to get, you'd be surprised to know that there is no such thing as a "better" option.
+Each site should approach treatment procedures and methodologies differently, depending on the level of groundwater contamination present or the gravity of the groundwater pollution being experienced.

 Needless to say, there is indeed no one-size-fits-all remediation procedure for groundwater problems.